-All state funded mainstream schools in England have to follow the "Equal Preference System".
-This is a requirement of the Department for Education's School Admission Code 2014.
+At secondary transfer admission authorities for all state funded mainstream schools in England have to follow the "Equal Preference System".
+This is a requirement of the Department for Education's School Admission Code 2021.
 This prevents admission authorities giving higher priority to parents who make a particular school their first preference.